 Figure 7-1 and Figure 7-2 let you quickly see when new utility features were made available.
-Please note that bug fixes are not shown unless they impact the behavior of the utility.
+Note that bug fixes are not shown unless they impact the behavior of the utility.
 For more information on a specific feature, please refer to the appropriate section in this manual.

-Product Description Language Statements 7.1 Product Description Language (PDL) Evolves Over Time
+Product Description Language Statements 7.1 PDL Evolution